 While Travis was driving back and forth from Colorado to Missouri, having adventures like this, I stayed home and held down the fort.
 I did as much packing as I could and cared for my 6 year old and 6 month old.
-I also took care of our rabbits, chickens and dairy goats.
-I did chores twice a day, every day.
+There were also rabbits, chickens and dairy goats to care for.
+Chores were done twice a day, every day.
 With a baby.
 Alone.
 For the entire summer.

 It sounds challenging, but really it wasn’t.
 My 6 year old is an animal lover and loves to help out, so she was easy.
 How did I manage with a baby?
 Baby wearing.

 I knew that I wanted to continue to be outside gardening and taking care of the animals with my baby.
 With my older 2 kids I didn’t have a baby carrier that worked well for me.
 I always ended up with a backache.
 But I had heard about ergonomic baby carriers that you could use to front carry or back carry you baby.
 There are a lot of great carriers and brands, a lot of great choices.
 After doing my research on what would work for me, I chose a Boba.

 When my baby was tiny, I carried her in the front and did what I could outside, and then did the rest when she was napping.
 Front carrying a baby does limit what you can do outside a bit.
 Milking a goat, for example is a bit of a challenge.
 Once she got older, and she met the weight requirement, I carried her on my back.
 It has proven to be everything I was hoping for.
 No back ache and baby is comfortable and happy.
 I cannot imagine farm life with a baby without it.